priyankas9/dncc_sdm_web_app/documentations/code_documents/11 - Urban Management DSS.md

 -   Finally, the function updates the source parameters of the layer with the CQL_FILTER parameter set to the cql_filter string.

-**hideAddRoadForm()**

--   This line uses jQuery to select all elements with the class add-road-form.

--   The slideUp() function is then called on these selected elements that hides the selected elements by sliding them up.

-**removeDrawnRoads()**

--   When this function is called, it removes all drawn roads or features from the specified draw layer on the map.
-This is achieved by clearing the data source associated with the layer.

-**removeAllAddRoadInteractions()**

--   This function ensures for removing various interactions related to adding roads from a map

-**addRoadModifyInteractions()**

--   Initially, the function removes any existing interactions related to road drawing to ensure a clean slate for modification interactions.

--   Creates a new ol.interaction.Select interaction, which allows users to select road features on the map.
-This interaction is configured to work with layers drawLayer and vectorLayer, and it specifies a custom style for selected features.

--   The function creates a ol.interaction.ModifyFeature interaction.
-This interaction is responsible for modifying selected road features.
-It is initialized with the features selected using the selectInteraction.

--   Create Undo/Redo Interaction: An ol.interaction.UndoRedo interaction is created to enable undo and redo functionality for modifications made to road features.

--   The newly created interactions (modifyInteraction, selectInteraction, roadSnapInteraction, roadDrawnSnapInteraction, and undoInteraction) are added to the map using the map.addInteraction() method.

--   The select event handler is attached to the selectInteraction.
-This handler is triggered when a feature is selected.
-It checks if there are any modifications made to the selected feature and prompts the user with a confirmation dialog if there are unsaved changes.

--   The modifyend event handler is attached to the modifyInteraction.
-This handler is triggered when modification of a feature is completed.
-It sets a flag hasModification to true and stores the modified feature.

--   The undoInteraction.clear() method is called to clear any existing undo history.

 **hoverOnRoadsHandler()**

 -   Inside the function, it checks if the map is being dragged (evt.dragging).
 If the map is being dragged, the function returns early and does nothing.
 This prevents unnecessary processing when the map is being interactively moved by the user.